lowRISC/sonata-software/doc/getting-started.md

 You will also need to setup the Sonata board itself with the latest release.
 Read the [updating the sonata system guide](https://lowrisc.github.io/sonata-system/doc/guide/updating-system.html) for instructions on how to do this.
 You only need to follow the first two steps listed there.
-The 'Building examples' step requires the environment setup detailed below.

 Only Windows requires specific instructions, Nix handles everything you need on Linux and macOS.
 So if you're not using Windows jump straight to [Installing Nix](#installing-nix).